sparkison/m3u-editor/docs/docker-compose.md

 - `docker-compose.full.yml` — Full-stack compose that runs `postgres`, `redis`, `m3u-proxy`, plus separate `php-fpm` and `nginx` services by default.
 This is the recommended modular layout for development and production-like testing.

 - `docker-compose.allinone.yml` — An overlay compose file that replaces the separate `php-fpm`+`nginx` services with the single `m3u-editor` all-in-one image (backwards compatibility).
 Use this in combination with `docker-compose.full.yml` when you want the legacy single-image behavior.
+- `docker-compose.allinone.yml` — An overlay compose file that replaces the separate `php-fpm` service with the single `m3u-editor` all-in-one image (backwards compatibility).
+Note: nginx is not bundled into the all-in-one image and must be run as the separate `nginx` service/image.

 - `docker-compose.images.yml` — Pull-only compose for users who prefer to use prebuilt images from Docker Hub (useful when supplying your own external Postgres/Redis).